linsalrob/SRA_Metadata/README.md

 # About the SRA metadata

 The SRA contains over 1.5 million samples, and each sample contains lots of runs.
-The metadata is really key to understanding that data, butthe metadata is difficult to organize and understand.
+The metadata is really key to understanding that data, but the metadata is difficult to organize and understand.
 Here we collate the metadata information available from the SRA to make it easier to search and find things.

 # See also